smart-data-lake/smart-data-lake/docs/reference/executionModes.md

 There are 2 major types of execution modes selecting the subset of data based on:

-* __partitions__: the user selects specific partition to process, or lets SDLB select missing partitions automatically
+* __partition-wise__: Either SDLB will automatically select and process missing partitions from the input, or the partitions are defined manually by a command line parameter.
 * __incremental__: SDLB will automatically select new and updated data from the input and process data incrementally.